 Jennifer Scott is the founding Director and Chief Curator of the Urban Civil Rights Museum in Harlem, New York’s first museum dedicated to civil rights.
 The museum will explore the unique stories of the Great Migration, the Harlem Renaissance, and the long fight for justice in the North, from early African American communities to the current Black Lives Matter era.
 Prior to her recent appointment, Jennifer held the inaugural role of Senior Vice President of Exhibitions and Programs at the Charles H. Wright Museum of African American History, one of the earliest and most significant Black history museums in the United States.
 Jennifer has also previously served as Director and Chief Curator of the Jane Addams Hull-House Museum in Chicago – a dynamic memorial to social reformer Jane Addams, the first American woman to receive the Nobel Peace Prize.
 Before that Jennifer worked for a decade as the Vice Director and Director of Research at Weeksville Heritage Center – a significant historic site in Brooklyn that memorializes a Free Black, independent community in the 19th century.
 She was part of the leadership team that helped to restore and re-interpret the historic site and develop its trademark innovative programming, community engagement and new interpretations of history, culture, and the arts.
 With degrees from Stanford University, the University of California, Los Angeles, and the University of Michigan, Ann Arbor, Jennifer has been an assistant professor at The New School for Public Engagement in New York for more than 20 years where she teaches courses in arts and civic engagement, cultural anthropology, race and ethnic studies, and museum studies.
 Jennifer researches, writes, and lectures internationally on arts and social change, memory and place, contested histories, and innovative strategies for museums and public history sites.

-Helen Arfvidsson is a curator of global contemporary issues at the National Museums of World Culture, Sweden.
-She holds a PhD in Politics and International Studies from the Open University, UK.
-Before entering the museum world in 2018, Helen was a lecturer at the School of Global Studies at the University of Gothenburg, worked with urban development at the research centre Mistra Urban Futures, Chalmers Institute of Technology, as well as with human rights at City Hall, Municipality of Gothenburg.
-Helen is also a qualified social studies teacher.
-Her varied background has enabled her to merge her research interests in the fields of international relations, urban politics and critical museum studies with her current work involving exhibition production and development of museum education.
-Her recent interest in the democratic potential of the handling collection stems from a desire to rethink and transform Ethnographic/World Cultures museums into more inclusive spaces by engaging audiences differently.
+Helen Arfvidsson is working to rethink and transform museums into more inclusive, democratic spaces by engaging audiences differently.
+Before joining the museum world in 2018, Helen was a lecturer at the School of Global Studies, University of Gothenburg, worked in urban development at the research centre Mistra Urban Futures, as well as with human rights at City Hall in Gothenburg.
+Her varied background has enabled Helen to merge her research interests in the fields of international relations, urban politics, and museum studies with her current work involving exhibition production and museum education as Curator of Global Contemporary Issues at the National Museum of World Culture in Sweden.

-Khalil Thirlaway is Creative Producer for Community & Youth at the Natural History Museum in London.
+Khalil Thirlaway is happiest when using innovative and creative approaches to engage audiences in surprising ways.
 His current work includes co-hosting the Wild Crimes and Our Broken Planet podcasts, producing the after-hours Lates programme and a wide range of activities building relationships with and advocating for local communities and under-served audiences.
 Khalil has a varied background in science communication and museums, including exhibitions, events, writing, audio, video, games and laboratory research.
-He is happiest when using innovative and creative approaches to engage audiences in surprising ways.
-Prior to joining the Natural History Museum in 2019, Khalil worked as a content developer and curator at the Science Museum in London for three years.
+Prior to joining the Natural History Museum in 2019, Khalil worked as a content developer and curator at the Science Museum for three years.
 He has a degree in biology from the University of Bristol and a PhD in Immunology from the University of Nottingham.

 Dan Hicks is Professor of Contemporary Archaeology at the University of Oxford, Curator at the Pitt Rivers Museum, and a Fellow of St Cross College, Oxford.
 Dan works on the material and visual culture of the human past, up to and including the modern, colonial, contemporary and digital world, and on the history of Archaeology, Anthropology Art, and Architecture.
 His curatorial work has ranged widely, and most recently included the co-curated exhibition and book Lande: the Calais “Jungle” and Beyond in 2019.
 Dan has published eight authored and edited books, and has written articles, essays and op-eds for a variety of journals, magazines and newspapers, and has regularly appeared on Radio and TV, including Radio 4’s In Our Time, Today Programme, and Making History.
 Before coming to Oxford in 2007, Dan was Lecturer in Archaeology and Anthropology at Bristol University where he created and directed the masters programme in Historical Archaeology of the Modern World.
 Before that, in the 1990s Dan worked as a professional archaeologist in the local authority and private sector.
 Dan supervises masters and doctoral students on a wide range of topics, across world archaeology, heritage, museums, and material culture.